Koredotcom/docs/docs/xo/automation/intelligence/event-handling.md

 #### End of Conversation

-End of Conversation is triggered when the VA is not expected to send any message to the user or receive any message from the user.
+*End of Conversation* is triggered when the VA is not expected to send any message to the user or receive any message from the user.

 A new flag indicating the reason for ending the task, added to the _end of task_ event, will help decide the end of the conversation behavior.
 Client-side implementations of BotKits, RTM, and Webhook channels can use this reason for the task completion flag in the context to determine an appropriate course of action.

 On triggering this event, the context will be updated with the following details:

 * Reason for triggering event (see the table below).
 * Name of the task that has just ended.
-If it’s an FAQ, then the task name will be set to ‘FAQ’
+If it’s an FAQ, then the task name will be set to ‘FAQ’.

 <table border="1.5">
 <tr bgcolor="#ECECEC">